DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Gradient Descent.md

 $$\theta_j := \theta_j - \alpha \dfrac{\partial}{\partial \theta_j} J(\theta)$$
 - $\alpha$ is the learning rate, it controls the step size to prevent gradient explosion

+If we update the parameters once per sample, the algorithm is called Stochastic Gradient Descent or SGD